 10 questions each in Mathematics, Chemistry & Physics

-However, In Section B, candidates have to attempt only 5 questions out of 10 from each subject.
+However, in Section B, candidates have to attempt only 5 questions out of 10 from each subject.

 |